specializing in Evidence-based treatment for anxiety, Stress, and OCD.

 Who am I?

 I am a licensed psychologist in Oregon.
-I was born in Iran and moved to the United States with my family when i was three years old, and grew up in Fresno, California.
+I was born in Iran and moved to the United States with my family when I was three years old, and grew up in Fresno, California.
 After earning my Bachelors degree in Psychology from UC San Diego, I attended the University of Oregon for my doctoral program and completed my Ph.D. in Clinical Psychology in 2013.
 I completed a predoctoral internship at the VA Puget Sound at American Lake, and my postdoctoral fellowship at Stanford School of Medicine.
 After my fellowship, I returned to Eugene, a place that had become my home during graduate school, became licensed as a psychologist in Oregon, and opened a solo practice.

 Outside of my professional life, I am a parent of two elementary school kids, and enjoy being outdoors, reading books, listening and playing music, and looking for ways to bring more ease to my life.